 Ms Jackson says Auckland took nearly 52% of the growth and 11 of the other 12 cities were responsible for 24%.
 She says that means nearly three-quarters of the population growth can be accounted for by cities, while the remaining 25% is spread very thinly.

-Next story in National: Navy officer 'in constant contact' with woman
+Next story in New Zealand: Navy officer 'in constant contact' with woman

 Copyright © 2013, Radio New Zealand